adrianjaucian/portfolio/README.md

-# Adrian's Data Portfolio

-👋 Welcome to my GitHub Repository! 👋
+# 👋 Welcome to my GitHub Repository! 👋

 Hello there!
 I'm Adrian Jaucian, a passionate data enthusiast and aspiring data scientist with a knack for transforming raw data into meaningful insights.
 This space is dedicated to showcasing my journey through the world of data science, machine learning, and data engineering, with a touch of creativity and innovation.